exakat/exakat-docs/Reference/Rules/Classes/ReadonlyUsage.rst

 Readonly Usage
 ++++++++++++++

-  Usage of the readonly option on class properties.
+  Usage of the readonly option on classes and properties.
+Readonly is available on classes starting with PHP 8.2.

 .. code-block:: php

    <?php

+   class x {
+   	private readonly int $property = 1;
+   }

+   readonly class y {
+   	private int $property = 1;
+   }

    ?>